SuperElectron/nightwatch/README.md

 ---

 # CONTRIBUTING TO THE README.md
 - here are some things that can help.
-Feel free to add points here if you think improvements can be made and push your suggestions to [insert github url].
+Feel free to add points here if you think improvements can be made and push your suggestions to [github](https://github.com/SuperElectron/nightwatch).

 1. configuration using docker-compose.yml in your project
 2. running nightwatch tests locally for your project in the docker container